GoogleChrome/web.dev/src/site/content/en/blog/compute-pressure/index.md

   feature, to find out which is more efficient.
 The API supports measuring CPU utilization in the field via
   [A/B tests](https://en.wikipedia.org/wiki/A/B_testing), because a feature's
-  CPU utilization depends on the hardware it’s running on.
+  CPU utilization depends on the hardware it's running on.
 Most developers cannot afford performance measurement labs covering all the devices owned by their users.
 - Estimate the impact of enabling a feature on CPU consumption.
 This cost